-Reconciliation and Reparations Expanding on literature, philosophies, and ideas of reconciliation and reparations by testing operationality and feasibility of reconciliation and reparations by developing and testing functional steps and authentic social interactions, actions, and reactions.
-Scheduled to begin late summer/early Fall 2021 More Than A Fraction will begin hosting retreats exploring trauma, limitations, and ideals that set the framework for reconciliation and reparations, as well as testing operationality and feasibility of social and therapeutic methods.
+Reconciliation and Reparations Expanding on literature, philosophies, and ideas of reconciliation and reparations by testing the operationality and feasibility of reconciliation and reparations by developing and testing functional steps and authentic social interactions, actions, and reactions.
+As a part of this project, in late summer/early Fall 2021 More Than A Fraction will begin hosting retreats exploring trauma, limitations, and ideals that set the framework for reconciliation and reparations, as well as testing operationality and feasibility of social and therapeutic methods.

 Virginia Governor's Executive Mansion

 Collaboration with the Virginia Governor and the Virginia Humanities with the reinterpretation of the Virginia Governor's Executive Mansion by serving on the interpretation and exploration committee of descendants of the enslaved who were held by individuals who served as Governor of Virginia.